Chase Freedom Flex® Card Review

 Alex

-The Chase Freedom Flex Card is one of my favorite cards and one of the ones that I reach for most often from my wallet.
+The Chase Freedom Flex® Card is one of my favorite cards and one of the ones that I reach for most often from my wallet.
 This is a great cashback or points card for someone just wanting to get their feet wet in the world of credit card points and miles.
-It is also great if you have the Chase Sapphire Preferred and want to earn more Ultimate Rewards.
+It is also great if you have the card_name and want to earn more Chase Ultimate Rewards®.

 Let’s review the Chase Freedom Flex and why you might want to add it to your wallet.
 Remember that it will fall under the Chase 5/24 rule.

-First and foremost, we are all about those signup bonuses that we can use to reduce travel expenses or get free to nearly-free travel.
-With this card, you will receive $200 cashback or 20,000 Ultimate Reward points (to use on travel).
+First and foremost, we are all about welcome offers that we can use to reduce travel expenses or get free to nearly-free travel.
+With this card, you will receive $150 cashback or 15,000 Chase Ultimate Rewards® (to use on travel).
 This is after you meet your minimum spend of $500 in the first three months of having the card.
 This minimum spend is super easy to do!

 Earnings